CELT offers a Nuts & Bolts of Teaching at Brockport workshop for new faculty before the start of the Fall and Spring semesters. Sign up today!

 Classroom Technology Help: Call ITS Help Desk, x5151, option 5

 Website Help: firstname.lastname@example.org

-Blackboard: Service Now or call the ITS Help Desk x5151
+Blackboard: IT Service Portal or call the ITS Help Desk x5151

 Email information: Can be found on our LITS website.

 Where can I get more details about policies and procedures?

 The Faculty/Staff section of the Brockport website contains links to many important resources.

 Our policies website hs information on all policies of the College.

 Information about anything money or travel-related can be found on the website of Purchasing & Procurement.
 Your department secretary can help you with the needed forms.

 Student policies (including academic policies) can be found here.